Algorithmic accountability for the public sector

 While there have been some efforts to evaluate algorithmic accountability within particular institutions or contexts (e.g, Shadow Report to the NYC’s Automated Decision System Task Force and OGP’s informal ‘Open Algorithms’ network), there have been few systematic and cross-jurisdictional studies of the implementation of these policies.

-This project aims to understand the challenges and successes of algorithmic accountability policies by focusing on the experiences of the actors and institutions directly responsible for their implementation on the ground.
+This project outlines the challenges and successes of algorithmic accountability policies by focusing on the experiences of the actors and institutions directly responsible for their implementation on the ground.

 - Review the existing policies for algorithmic accountability in the public sector to understand their challenges, successes and how they were implemented.
 These include Algorithmic Impact Assessments, Algorithmic Audits, Algorithm/AI registers and other measures intended to increase transparency, explainability and public oversight.